 In addition, "silent" second mortgages exist on nearly all homes sold by the Organization prior to July 1, 2017.
-In general, the "silent" second mortgages are established for the difference between (a) the estimated market value of the home at date of sale (or, in the case of homes funded through certain grants, the cost of the home) and (b) the sales price of the home (the sum of the undiscounted amount of the first mortgage and the down payment made by the homeowner).
+In general, the "silent" second mortgages are established for the difference between (a) the estimated fair value of the home at date of sale (or, in the case of homes funded through certain grants, the cost of the home) and (b) the sales price of the home (the sum of the undiscounted amount of the first mortgage and the down payment made by the homeowner).
 The "silent" second mortgages are non-interest-bearing and are forgiven ratably beginning in the 83rd month after sale of the home over the remainder of the first mortgage term (beginning with the 61st month after sale for mortgages originated prior to 2009).
 All second mortgages are forgiven after 30 years.
 Pursuant to some grant arrangements, the grantor may hold a portion of the "silent" second mortgage or may hold a "silent" third mortgage.
 The Organization does not record its share of the "silent" second mortgages in the consolidated financial statements.
-Second mortgages on homes sold prior to July 1, 2017 totaled \$3,330,767 which is net of \$1,148,118 in mortgage forgiveness as of June 30, 2018, and \$3,461,578, which is net of \$1,060,011 in mortgage forgiveness as of June 30, 2017.
+Second mortgage forgiveness as of June 30, 2019, and \$3,330,767, which is net of \$1,250,295 in mortgage forgiveness as of June 30, 2018.